-I am the Graduate Chair for the Department of Mathematics, and am a Managing Editor of Homology, Homotopy and Applications.
+I am a Managing Editor of Homology, Homotopy and Applications.

 My papers, preprints and talks.